Starlink Dish Alert Messages in Speedify Overview

 Dish Thermal Shutdown

-The dish has reached a critical temperature threshold and has temporarily shut down to prevent damage.
-Service will be interrupted until the dish cools down.
-Consider providing shade or waiting until temperatures decrease before continuing operation.
+Your dish has reached a critical temperature and has shut down temporarily to prevent damage.
+Your internet connection will be interrupted until the dish cools down.
+Provide shade for the dish or wait for temperatures to drop before attempting to resume use.

 Power Supply Thermal Throttle

-The power supply is overheating and reducing output to prevent damage.
-Check that the power supply has adequate ventilation and isn't in a confined, hot space.
-Ensure it's not covered by objects or placed in direct sunlight.
+Your dish's power supply is overheating and reducing its output.
+Make sure the power supply has good ventilation and isn't placed in a confined or hot area.
+It should not be covered or sitting in direct sunlight.

 Positioning and Movement Alerts